 Generic training is also offered in a broad range of areas including academic writing, grant writing, presentation and communication skills, tutoring and demonstrating, research design and research methods, research ethics and integrity, intellectual property and commercialisation and enterprise experience.
 The GSO training programme is promoted before the commencement of each semester and details are available on the GSO Loop page.
 The GSO also runs an extended induction training programme, details of which are communicated to incoming research students in September.

-Faculty GTE programmes can contain quite an exhaustive listing of modules for a student to choose from, consequently, most schools have introduced structured ‘pathways’ which draw on the most relevant and appropriate modules from the faculty programme for that particular discipline.
+Faculty GTE programmes can contain a wide listing of modules for a student to choose from.
+As such, all schools have introduced structured ‘pathways’ that draw on the most relevant and appropriate modules from the faculty programme for that particular discipline.
+The DCU Institute of Education has a faculty-wide pathway.
 The GSO communicates the pathways at the beginning of each academic year and details are also available on the GSO Loop page.

-When considering their training needs, students, in consultation with their supervisor/s, should use the School Pathway as a guide - some pathways include compulsory modules, therefore, each student should familiarise themselves with their school's pathway as early as possible in their studies.
+When considering training needs, students, in consultation with their supervisor/s, should use the School Pathway as a guide.
+Some pathways include compulsory modules, therefore, each student should familiarise themselves with their school's pathway as early as possible in their studies.

 Each pathway acknowledges the individual needs of each student and where a particular training need is not addressed in a pathway, the student should refer to the faculty programme to determine if suitable training can be identified there.